 Intended outcome Success criteria Improved attainment and progress among disadvantaged pupils in oral language skills and vocabulary, reading, writing and maths.
 Pupils eligible for pupil premium achieve in line with national non-PP at the end of each phase in R, W, M by 2024/25, with the differences diminishing year on year.
 Consistently good progress of all PP pupils.
 The majority of pupil premium students make at least expected progress each term and year and across the Key Stage Increase in the number of PP pupils reaching greater depth across the curriculum.
-Pupils eligible for pupil premium working at greater depth in line with all pupils nationally at the end of each phase by 2024/25 Attendance of PP children in line with non-PP children - whole school target 97%.
+Pupils eligible for pupil premium working at greater depth in line with all pupils nationally at the end of each phase by 2024/25 Attendance of PP children in line with non- PP children - whole school target 96%.
 Reduce persistent absence levels for PP children - the overall absence rate for PP children reduces year on year - the attendance gap between PP and non-PP children reduces year on year Families supported through learning opportunities and access to additional support.
-Provide workshops targeted and genral to support parents in having a positive impact on their children academically and socailly. oo accidence of personal Provide in-school support for vulnerable families and signpost to Early Help provision Increased attendance at family learning opportunities (weekly parent group) Evaluations from parent questionnaires and information form pupil surveys show that parents welcome support with their child's learning and demonstrate increased levels of wellbeing
+Provide workshops, both targeted and general, to support par- ents in having a positive impact on their children academically and socially.
+Provide in-school support for vulnerable families and signpost to Early Help provision Increased attendance at family learning opportunities (weekly parent group) Evaluations from parent questionnaires and information form pu- pil surveys show that parents welcome support with their child's learning and demonstrate increased levels of wellbeing